Web-Programming-Resources/SmartPlanner/WebClient/README.md

-# webclient

-> A Vue.js webclient for SmartPlanner project
+> A Vue.js web client for the Smart Planner project

+## Running in developers mode
+To see live preview of the webpage follow below steps:
+1. Open command prompt in this directory
+2. Execute `npm run dev`
+3. open http://localhost:8080/ in your browser

-## Build Setup
+## Build options

 ``` bash
 # install dependencies